Teaching

 Courses Designed and Taught as Instructor

-1. IS_LT 9439: Digital Humanities and Information.
-University of Missouri, Fall 2024.
+- IS_LT 9439: Digital Humanities and Information.
+University of Missouri, Fall 2024, Spring 2026.

 Average Course Evaluation Score: 4.61/5.00.

-The course adopts a comprehensive approach, combining synchronous and asynchronous sessions.
-Through engaging readings, discussions, lab assignments, and a semester project, students will gain a broad understanding of the field of digital humanities.
-They will also acquire hands-on experience with basic digital technologies and computational methods for data analysis, and develop skills in critically analyzing and reviewing research projects or in proposing and conducting their own.
-This course aims to prepare students to navigate the opportunities and challenges they will encounter in future roles in librarianship and other information professions, particularly in areas that engage or support activities related to digital humanities.
+Course Description: This graduate course introduces the emerging field of digital humanities (DH), broadly understood as the intersection of digital technologies and humanities research.
+The course adopts a comprehensive approach that combines synchronous and asynchronous sessions.
+Through readings, class discussions, guest lectures, and a semester project, students gain a broad understanding of DH from multiple perspectives and develop skills in critically analyzing and evaluating research projects.
+The course aims to prepare students to navigate the opportunities and challenges they may encounter in future roles in librarianship and other information professions, particularly in areas that engage with or support DH-related activities.

-2. IS 310: Computing in the Humanities.
+Course Syllabus: Syllabus-Digital Humanities and Information - IS 310: Computing in the Humanities.
 University of Illinois Urbana-Champaign, Fall 2023.

 Average Course Evaluation Score: 4.62/5.00 (ranked as excellent by students).